Skip to content

 • capacity_new

-Whereby the first two parameters refer to process flows which are defined in the input/output groups while the other parameters describe the process itself.
+The first two parameters refer to process flows which are defined in the input/output groups while the other parameters describe the process itself.

 Four different tabs are available to define a plot: